hajirmujib/syn_cli/README.md

 When using get sort all files are renamed, with the [separator](#separator-file-type).
 To not rename use the `--skipRename` flag.

-You are one of those who prefer to use relative imports instead of project imports, use the `--relative` option. get_cli will convert.
+You are one of those who prefer to use relative imports instead of project imports, use the `--relative` option. sync_cli will convert.

 ### Internationalization of the cli